Lenovo Essential desktops: C200

 The C200 was an All-in-one (AIO) desktop launched by Lenovo in April 2010.
 Hardware Bistro indicated that the desktop had entry-level specifications, making it more affordable than the B500.
-The review also indicated that the desktop’s unique selling point was its 18.5 inch Touchscreen display.
+The review also indicated that the desktop's unique selling point was its 18.5 inch Touchscreen display.

-The desktop was made available with the Intel Atom D510 processor, 2GB of RAM, and could be configured for up to 500GB storage capacity.
+The desktop was made available with the Intel Atom D510 processor, 2 GB of RAM, and could be configured for up to 500 GB storage capacity.
 The desktop offered options for both integrated and discrete graphics.
-The integrated graphics option on offer was Intel GMA 3150, while the discrete graphics option was the Nvidia Ion graphics card with 256MB of video RAM.
+The integrated graphics option on offer was Intel GMA 3150, while the discrete graphics option was the Nvidia Ion graphics card with 256 MB of video RAM.
 Additional features on the desktop included a DVD multiburner, an integrated Web camera, integrated stereo speakers, LAN, and WiFi.

 C315

 The C315 was released in 2010 by Lenovo.
-In its review, silentpcreview said that the “C315 is one of the more interesting all-in-one PCs with which we've crossed paths.”
+In its review, silentpcreview said that the "C315 is one of the more interesting all-in-one PCs with which we've crossed paths."
 The C315 was equipped with an AMD Athlon II X2 250u processor – a low voltage processor with a speed of 1.6 GHz.
-The hard disk storage capacity on the desktop was 500GB.
+The hard disk storage capacity on the desktop was 500 GB.
 The desktop also offered discrete graphics, with an ATI Mobility Radeon HD4530 graphics card.
-The desktop also offered 4GB of DDR2 RAM and a slim dual-layer DVD writer.
+The desktop also offered 4 GB of DDR2 RAM and a slim dual-layer DVD writer.

 Detailed specifications of the desktop are given below: